MatthiasSchinacher/MS_DRLND_Navigation/README.md

     - save_file: save final Q- model to this file
     - save_best_file: save Q- model from episode with highest score to this file
     - save_transitions_file: save replay-memory transitions to this file
+    - tanh: use Tanh- layers instead of ReLU- layers
 - hyperparameters
     - episodes: number of episodes to run
     - warmup_episodes: epiosodes to run with pure random sampling